dongyemeng/darwin-score/README.md

 - Fix various character encoding issues
 - Error checking
 - Lots of little fixes to make it cleaner
-- tools for expanding and augmenting dictionaries
+- Add tools for expanding and augmenting dictionaries
 - Add weighted score for patterns (which should account for the fact that pattern matches aren't robust and may have false positives)
 - What else?
 Let me know.